jasper-zanjani/linux/docs/Applications/vim.md

     1. Note that the quantifier specifying at least two instances of the preceding hyphen requires the initial brace to be escaped.
     However, the open angle bracket does not.

+#### Splits
+:
+    Panes are referred to as "splits" and are controlled by a variety of [bindings](https://vimtricks.com/p/vim-move-split/).